Naylor, arr. Warwick: How shall I sing that majesty (Coe Fen)

 Customers who bought this item also bought

-This choral arrangement was made for, and first sung at, the RSCM 2006 Scottish Triennial Festival at St Michael's, Linlithgow on 4 November 2006.
-It was featured in a choral-reading session with David Briggs, formerly of Gloucester Cathedral, at the 12th Annual East Carolina Religious Arts Festival held from January 24-26, 2008.
+- featured in a choral-reading session with David Briggs, formerly of Gloucester Cathedral, at the 12th Annual East Carolina Religious Arts Festival, USA in 2008

 Notes on the piece

-This arrangement by Alistair Warwick of the wonderful hymn tune Coe Fen by Kenneth Naylor (1931–91) – formerly music master at the Leys School, Cambridge – provides a descant and sets the middle verses as a singable four-part choral version from the original (up to seven-part) organ texture.
+This arrangement by Alistair Warwick sets the middle verses as a four-part choral version from the original organ texture.
 Verse two can be sung without organ if desired.

 Between each verse there is a short link by the organ, except after verse two where the heavenly "alleluias" are echoed by an optional semi-chorus:

-Throughout the arrangement use is made of elements of Naylor's writing – especially the three-note motive "Eb G F" (the first three notes of the melody) – in order to bind it to the original.
+Elements of Naylor's writing are used throughout the arrangement, especially the three-note motive "Eb G F" (the first three notes of the melody and its transpositions).

-For verse four there is a sensitively understated descant to suit the text.
-Although six bars specify a double descant, it will work equally well with just the upper descant line.
+Verse four features a sensitively understated descant to suit the text.
+Although six bars specify a double descant, it works equally well with just the upper line.

 Here is the final part of the descant: